Live Workshop: Cancer Food Confidence Feb 19, 20, 21

 EGCG Green Tea Conclusion

-The journey to prevail over cancer is multifaceted, requiring a holistic approach to wellness that embraces the best of what nature has to offer.
+The journey to prevail over cancer is multifaceted, requiring a holistic approach to wellness that embraces the best of what nature offers.
 Green tea, with its remarkable anticancer properties, stands out as a simple yet powerful tool in our arsenal.
 By making green tea a staple in our daily lives, we take an active step towards nurturing our bodies, fortifying our defenses, and fostering a culture of health and resilience within our community.

 EGCG Supplement Considerations